 Steep your tea 3-5 minutes.
 You can try longer durations, but be aware that even if you usually prefer stronger tea, jasmine’s floral notes can quickly overpower the subtler tea taste if you steep too long.

-Jasmine tea offers all the benefits of green tea and other true teas, plus more.
+Jasmine tea offers all the benefits of green tea and other true teas and herbal tea, plus more.
 Think of it as tea with added aromatherapy benefits, not to mention a fantastic and fun skincare ingredient.

 However, if you haven’t experienced jasmine tea yet, it’s worth a try – you just might discover your new favorite.